Rocket (Robbie Williams song)

-"Rocket" is a song by English singer-songwriter Robbie Williams, featuring Tony Iommi (Black Sabbath) and Glenn Hughes (Trapeze, Deep Purple), released as the lead single from Williams' upcoming thirteenth studio album, Britpop.
+"Rocket" is a song by English singer-songwriter Robbie Williams, featuring Tony Iommi (Black Sabbath) and Glenn Hughes (Trapeze, Deep Purple), released as the lead single from Williams' thirteenth studio album, Britpop.
 On 13 June, a ballad-style reworking of the song, retitled "Pocket Rocket", was released.

 Release and promotion

 Williams released the single on the same day he announced the forthcoming release of parent album Britpop.
 A music video, directed by Charlie Lightening, was released on 23 May 2025.

 Commercial performance

 "Rocket" debuted at number 34 on the UK Singles Downloads Chart and at number 36 on the UK Singles Sales Chart, on 30 May 2025.

 Critical reception

 Tom Breihan, writing for Stereogum, praised the single, calling it "impressive".